 According to the impact victim tracking program in 9 existing WPPs in the Thrace region in 2009-2010, the estimated adjusted mortality rate of birds of prey was calculated to be 0.152 and 0.173 for raptors and vultures, respectively, per year and per turbine.
-Taking these estimates into account, the annual mortality rates for raptors and vultures for the existing wind farms within the SIAA ('Synergistic Impact Assessment Area), which includes 161 wind turbines, are 24.47 and 27.85, respectively, while the mortality rates for raptors and vultures, including all 7 proposed wind turbines in the proposed WPP, are 25,54 and 29,06, respectively.
-In the case, under which all the WPPs under licensing will be licensed (this estimate is the worst-case scenario), within the SIAA there will be 328 wind turbines (installed, under production licensing and under assessment), the estimated mortality rates are very high and it is estimated that if they are close to reality they would result in losses to the populations of the above species operating in the area, however, the actual mortality within the entire "Synergistic Impact Assessment Area " may differ significantly (estimated to be much lower) as the above based estimates refer to a wider geographical area with a significantly higher presence of scavenging and predator species.
+Taking these estimates into account, the annual mortality rates for raptors and vultures for the existing wind farms within the SIA (synergistic impact study area), which includes 161 wind turbines, are 24.47 and 27.85, respectively, while the mortality rates for raptors and vultures, including all 10 proposed wind farms in the proposed WPP, are 25.99 and 29.58, respectively.
+In the case, under which all the WPPs under licensing will be licensed (this estimate is the worst-case scenario), within the SIA there will be 328 wind turbines (installed and under production licensing), the estimated mortality rates will be 49.85 and 56.74 predators and vultures, respectively.
+The above reported rates are very high and it is estimated that if they are close to reality they would result in losses to the populations of the above species operating in the area, however, the actual mortality within the entire "synergistic impact study area" may differ significantly (estimated to be much lower) as the above based estimates refer to a wider geographical area with a significantly higher presence of scavenging and predator species.